Infinite order phase transition in the slow bond TASEP: Notation and Preliminaries

 For each $n\in \N$, consider the passage times from $\boo$ to the line $\L_n$.
 This point-to-line profile is known to have a scaling limit being the Airy$_2$ process, which locally looks like Brownian motion with modulus of continuity in the square root order.
 Below is a quantitative estimate on the continuity of the point-to-line profile.
 Similar results have appeared as \cite[Theorem 3]{BG21} and also in \cite{Ham16} in the setting of Brownian last passage percolation. \begin{lemma} For any $\psi\in(0,1)$ there are $c,C>0$ such that the following is true.
 For $n,a,b\in\N$ with $\psi n < a< b < (1-\psi)n$, there is

-\end{lemma} To prove this, we need an estimate on the fluctuation of geodesics, near the end points. \begin{lemma} For each $\psi\in(0,1)$, there exist constants $C,c>0$ such that the following is true.
+\end{lemma} We remark that the exponents of the logarithm factors are not sharp, but would suffice for our use cases.
+To prove this, we need an estimate on the fluctuation of geodesics, near the end points. \begin{lemma} For each $\psi\in(0,1)$, there exist constants $C,c>0$ such that the following is true.
 For any $n'<n \in \N$ large enough, $b, b',b^*\in \Z$, such that $\psi n<b<(1-\psi)n$, and $b'$ is the largest integer with $0<\frac{b'}{n'-b'}\le\frac{b}{n-b}$, and $(b^*,n'-b^*)$ is the intersection of $\Gamma_{\boo,(b,n-b)}$ with $\L_{n'}$.
-Then we have $\P[|b'-b^*|>x{n'}^{2/3}] < Ce^{-cx}$ for any $x>0$. \end{lemma} This is a slight generalization of \cite[Proposition 2.3]{zhang2019optimal}, as it is for geodesics in any direction bounded away from the axis directions (whereas \cite[Proposition 2.3]{zhang2019optimal} only concerns geodesics in the $(1,1)$ direction); but the proofs the same arguments, essentially verbatim, so we omit the proof here.
+Then we have $\P[|b'-b^*|>x{n'}^{2/3}] < Ce^{-cx}$ for any $x>0$. \end{lemma} This is a slight generalization of \cite[Proposition 2.3]{zhang2019optimal}, as it is for geodesics in any direction bounded away from the axis directions (whereas \cite[Proposition 2.3]{zhang2019optimal} only concerns geodesics in the $(1,1)$ direction); but the proofs are essentially verbatim, so we omit the details here.
 See also \cite[Theorem 3]{basu2019coalescence} for the same result in a slightly different setting.